yangasdumo/buhles-salon/README.md

-`findClient(phoneNumber)` | Find all data for client by their phone number `findTreatment(phoneNumber)` | Find a treatment by it's short code `findAllTreatments()` 		     |  Return all the treatments offered `makeBooking(clientId, serviceId, date, time)` |  Allow a client to make a booking - a booking require a clientId, serviceId, date & a time.
+`findClient(phoneNumber)` | Find all data for client by their phone number `findTreatment(phoneNumber)` | Find a treatment by it's short code `findAllTreatments()` 		     |  Return all the treatments offered `makeBooking(clientId, serviceId, stylistId, date, time)` |  Allow a client to make a booking - a booking require a clientId, serviceId, date & a time.
 Only 2 bookings max for a serviceId in a given timeslot & date combination is allowed.
 Ensure a stylist is not double booked for the the same date & time combination.
 Booking logic can get very complicated.
 Lets not go there for now.
 Focus on the supplied booking rules.
 `findAllBookings(date)` |  Find all the bookings that were made for a given date `findClientBookings(clientId)`  |  Find all the bookings for a client - use clientId as lookup `findStylistsForTreatment(treatmentId)` | Find all the stylists that ever given this treatment, the booking table is central to this function.